Ireland

 Coreopsis verticillata

 A beautiful delicate perennial originating from North America.
-Striking, relatively large but delicate flowers harmonize beautifully with a rich fluffy cloud of tiny leaves.
+The striking, relatively large but delicate flowers harmonize beautifully with a rich fluffy cloud of tiny leaves.
 They form compact bushes and are ideal for the foreground of beds.
-Coreopsis are naturally short-lived perennials.
-Their lifespan can be partially influenced by choosing a suitable location and care throughout the season.
-The 'Moonbeam' cultivar blooms with a large number of light yellow flowers with darker centers.
+We classify Coreopsis among naturally short-lived perennials.
+We can partially influence their lifespan by choosing a suitable site and care during the season.
+Cultivar 'Moonbeam' blooms with a large number of light yellow flowers with darker centers.
 It lasts about a week in a vase.

 Sold Out